jethroodeyemi/jethroodeyemi.github.io/_posts/2025-11-17-exploding-gradients-problem.md

 I remember one of the experiences I had duing my MS in Computer Science at Georgia Tech while working on a CNN for protein data.
 I was feeding raw protein data as an image, with pixel values in the standard 0-255 range, directly into the network.
 My model's accuracy was stuck below 20%, and the loss was oscillating wildly.
 After hours of debugging, I traced the issue to its source: I had neglected to normalize my input data, leading to a classic case of "exploding gradients."

-In this post, I'll offer a more technical deep dive into this phenomenon, exploring the mathematical underpinnings of why gradients explode and discussing several strategies to mitigate it.
+In this post, I'll offer a more technical deep dive into this phenomenon, exploring the mathematical questions of why gradients explode and discussing several strategies to mitigate it.

 ## The Chain Rule and the Root of the Explosion